-Gas Turbine Propulsion and Asbestos
+Gas Turbine Propulsion and Reduced Boiler Room Asbestos

-Asbestos in Combat Systems and Hull Construction
+Residual Asbestos in Auxiliary Systems and Interior Construction

-VA Claims for Spruance-Class Veterans
+VA Claims for Spruance Class Veterans

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: